 Expedience bias tilts us toward answers that seem obvious, often at the expense of answers that might be more relevant or useful.

-Imagine if a support representative were judged by how many calls she took per day.
-If you heard that on average she only spoke with 12 clients per day, you might assume she was lazy or inept.
+Imagine if a support representative were judged by how many daily calls she took.
+If you heard that on average, she only spoke with 12 clients per day, you might assume she was lazy or inept.
 That’s the “expedient” answer.

-But, what if you learned that each of those clients were high-value spenders and had been planning to take their business elsewhere?
-And, that 80% of her clients stayed with your business as a result of her efforts?
+But what if you learned that each client was a high-value spender and had been planning to take their business elsewhere?
+And that 80% of her clients stayed with your business due to her efforts?